DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Method

 \subsection{Depth-to-depth Synthesis}

 We first illustrate our method using only depth maps for simplicity.
 We then detail how color images can be incorporated as auxiliary signals to facilitate the synthesis procedure.
-Let $\phi$ be an encoder, and $\psi$ be a decoder, together they constitute the transformation network to be trained:
+Let $\phi$ be an encoder, and $\psi$ be a decoder, together they constitute the transformation network:

 with $\hat{\dm^\real}$ be the synthesized (noisy) depth map conditioned on the clean depth map $\dm^\syn$.
 To enforce statistical similarity between the synthesized depth map $\hat{\dm^\real}$ and the real depth map $\dm^\real$, we can apply a discriminator network $D$ to minimize the domain discrepancy by adversarial training: